4.8/5 on Trustpilot1,000,000+ Patches DeliveredFree Mockup in 24 HoursNo Minimum Orders

 Founder & CEO · 13 years in patch manufacturing

 In the military, patch placement is more than just a decorative choice.
 It serves to identify rank, unit, division, and personal achievements.
 Understanding the proper placement of these patches is crucial for ensuring uniformity and respect for military traditions.
 This guide will explore the correct placement of patches on Operational Camouflage Pattern (OCP) uniforms for both the Army and Air Force.
-Whether you’re new to military regulations or just want to ensure you’re following the latest guidelines, this comprehensive guide will help you place your patches with accuracy and pride.
+Whether you're new to military regulations or just want to ensure you're following the latest guidelines, this comprehensive guide will help you place your patches with accuracy and pride.
+For ordering, see our full range of custom military patches and custom PVC patches with velcro backing.

 OCP Patch Placement: An Overview